Television (band)

-Television is an American rock band from New York City, most notably active in the 1970s.
+Television was an American rock band formed in New York City in 1973.
 The group's most prominent lineup consisted of Tom Verlaine (vocals, guitar), Richard Lloyd (guitar), Billy Ficca (drums), and Fred Smith (bass).
 An early fixture of CBGB and the 1970s New York rock scene, the band is considered influential in the development of punk and alternative rock.

 Although they recorded in a stripped-down, guitar-based manner similar to their punk contemporaries, Television's music was by comparison clean, improvisational, and technically proficient, drawing influence from jazz and 1960s rock.
 The group's 1977 debut album, Marquee Moon, is considered one of the defining releases of the punk era.

 History

 Early history and formation

 Television's roots can be traced to the teenage friendship between Tom Verlaine and Richard Hell.
 The duo met at Sanford School in Hockessin, Delaware, from which they ran away.
 Both moved to New York, separately, in the early 1970s, aspiring to be poets.

 Their first group together was the Neon Boys, consisting of Verlaine on guitar and vocals, Hell on bass and vocals and Billy Ficca on drums.
 The group lasted from late 1972 to March 11, 1973.
 A 7-inch record featuring "That's All I Know (Right Now)" and "Love Comes in Spurts" was released in 1980.

 On March 12, 1973, the group reformed, calling themselves Television and recruiting Richard Lloyd as a second guitarist.
 The name, devised by Hell, was a pun on 'tell a vision' as well as a reference to reclaiming the dominant media of the era.
 Their first gig was at the Townhouse Theatre, on March 2, 1974.
 Their manager, Terry Ork, persuaded CBGB owner Hilly Kristal to give the band a regular gig at his club, where they reportedly constructed their first stage.
 After playing several gigs at CBGB in early 1974, they played at Max's Kansas City and other clubs, returning to CBGB in January 1975, where they established a significant cult following.